thbighead/wordless-framework/README.md

 2. *Logic control*: it controls any application logic.
 It may be wrapped by a try-catch code or not depending on what developers expect;
 3. *Intentional interrupt*: should never be caught.
 Exceptions are made to ALWAYS interrupt the application.

+## Docker

+To provide a development environment, Wordless offers the following containers:

+#### Workspace

+This is the main container, where you can access PHP, Composer, and the Wordless CLI console.
+Generally, this is where you will interact with your application most of the time.

+#### MariaDB

+This container is responsible for creating and managing your database.

+#### Adminer

+Adminer is a container that allows interaction with the database through the browser, providing an interface to perform various tasks necessary for database-related development.

+### Commands

+### Starting containers
+To start the containers, use the `up` command, which will initiate each container.
+If the containers haven't been created, this command will also build them.

+> The `-d` flag allows you to execute this command in non-verbose mode.
+In other words, you won't receive the outputs of
+> your containers, leaving the terminal free for other tasks.
+> ```shell
+> docker compose up -d
+> ```

+### Executing Containers
+Once the containers are created and started, you can navigate inside them using the `exec` command.
+Inside each container, you can leverage all its specific functionalities characteristic of each container.
+Specify which container to execute; in this case, we are executing the workspace.

+> The `--user` flag indicates the user to be used for logging into the container.
+Usually, `laradock` is the default,
+> but in some cases where a profile with greater responsibility is needed, you can use `root`.
+> ```shell
+> docker compose exec --user=laradock workspace bash
+> ```